 30. Give Someone You LOVE a Warm HUG

-As the warm summer days give way to the cool crisp days of autumn, give someone you love a warm hug.
-Share the warmth and share the LOVE–I think we can all use a few more hugs these days!
+As the warm summer days give way to the cool crisp autumn days, give someone you love a warm hug.
+Share the warmth and LOVE–I think we can all use a few more hugs these days!

 Best Fall Activities and Crafts for the Fall Season